For CEO Alex Shah, Intelligence Is Central

 Alex Halperin (00:11):

-This is the weed week podcast.
-You can subscribe to our free newsletters: WeedWeek, WeedWeek California and WeedWeek Canada.
-They’re all free at weedweek.net and you can find us on Twitter and Instagram at @weedweeknews.
+This is the WeedWeek podcast.
+You can subscribe to our free newsletters WeedWeek, WeedWeek California and WeedWeek Canada.
+All at weedweek.net and you can find us on Twitter and Instagram at @weedweeknews.
 Got any feedback?
-Write to us at email@example.com you can also subscribe and review or like this podcast at Apple podcasts, SoundCloud and Stitcher.
+Write to us at firstname.lastname@example.org.
+You can also subscribe and review or like this podcast at Apple Podcasts, SoundCloud and Stitcher.

 Donnell Alexander (00:32):